-(SEPA) water environment hub https://www.sepa.org.uk/data-visualisation/water-environment-hub/ provides details on the status and objectives of each water body. - 77.
+- 77. The River Basin Management Plan (RBMP) for Scotland considers the current status and pressures on the water environment, and sets objectives to be achieved.
+The aim of the RBMP is to (i) ensure no worsening in water body status and (ii) to bring about the progressive improvement of all water bodies to good status over time.
+The Scottish Environment Protection Agency (SEPA) 'water environment hub' provides details on the status and objectives of each water body. - 78.
 The council will require to be satisfied that negative effects, which would cause the status of a water body to be lowered, or which would have a deleterious effect on the attainment of the environmental objectives for a water body as set out in the River Basin Management Plan, are avoided.
-Water quality, the physical condition of a water body and maintenance of flow and recharge rates to surface and ground waters will be key matters for consideration. - 78.
-Where private water supplies are likely to be impacted by development proposals, the council will require to be satisfied that a safe and wholesome supply is maintained or require an alternative mains supply to be provided at the developer's expense. - 79.
+Water quality, the physical condition of a water body and maintenance of flow and recharge rates to surface and ground waters will be key matters for consideration. - 79.
+Where private water supplies are likely to be impacted by development proposals, the council will require to be satisfied that a safe and wholesome supply is maintained or require an alternative mains supply to be provided at the developer's expense. - 80.
 SEPA regulate a number of activities in relation to the water environment under the Controlled Activities Regulations (CAR).
 SEPA are moving towards a new Integrated Authorisation Framework, but the activities that SEPA regulates in respect of the water environment are anticipated to remain the same.
-Further details can be found on SEPA's website. - 80.
+Further details can be found on SEPA's website.

 The council will work closely with SEPA in considering effects on the water environment arising from resource extraction proposals, to ensure that planning conditions support the standards required by CAR, but also to reduce any duplication of effort in monitoring.
 In consultation with SEPA, the council may require preparation of a Watercare Environment Monitoring and Mitigation Plan, covering the full life of the site (including operations and aftercare).
 At more complex sites, Technical Review Panels may be necessary to review the results of monitoring and take action where required.
 Where surface coal mining is proposed, applicants are advised to consider SEPA's assessment framework for evaluating the potential impact of opencast coal mining on water quality.
 The council will also require to be satisfied that public water and sewerage infrastructure and Drinking Water Protection Areas are adequately protected.
 Applicants are advised to liaise with Scottish Water at an early stage of project design.